jeff-k/bio-seq/README.md

 * `bio_seq::Amino`: Amino acid sequences are represented with 6 bits.

+   The representation of amino acids is designed to be easy to coerce from sequences of 2-bit encoded DNA.
-TODO: deal with alternate (e.g. mamalian mitochondrial) codes
+   TODO: deal with alternate (e.g. mamalian mitochondrial) translation codes

 ## Kmers

-Kmers are sequences of DNA with a fixed size.
+Kmers are sequences with a fixed size.
 These are implemented with const generics.

-K is meant to fit in a `usize`.
-For larger Kmers or amino acid sequences use SeqSlices:
+`K * Codec::WIDTH` must fit in a `usize` (i.e. 64).
+For larger Kmers use `bigk::Kmer`: (TODO)

 ### Minimisers for free